JosephThorpe/nanopore/README.md

 jellyfish histo reads.jf > reads.histo
 ```

-Now we have create our reads.histo, we can use it to plot a k-mer frequency distribution plot.
+Now we have created our reads.histo, we can use it to plot a k-mer frequency distribution plot.

-If you have familiar abilities with a programming language, you can plot these yourself, and calculate the genome size yourself using the above formula.
+If you have familiarity with a programming language, you can plot these yourself, and calculate the genome size yourself using the above formula.
 Although, GenomeScope is widely used to plot this and will also tell you your estimated genome size.
 Load up GenomeScope and take a look http://genomescope.org/genomescope2.0/.

 !!! question
     === "Question 1"
         What do you notice from GenomeScope, what is our estimated genome size?
     === "Answer 1"
-        The estimated genome size given to us will be around 4.1mb, which is slightly shorter than the actual 4.4mb size that is MTB, but it wont be perfect and this just gives us a good guidance of what to expect.
+        The estimated genome size given to us will be around 4.1mb, which is slightly shorter than the actual 4.4mb size that is MTB, but it won't be perfect and this just gives us a good guidance on what to expect

 ### Running Spades

+Spades is a genome assembly tool that is specifically designed for assembling short reads from high-throughput sequencing technologies.
+It uses a combination of de Bruijn graph-based assembly strategies and other techniques to produce high-quality genome assemblies

 Spades is implemented in a single program that performs several steps in the assembly pipeline with a single command.
 The options are explained by running the command with no parameters (spades.py):